Get Approved for up to $35,000 in 3 minutes

 Best Cities for Weather in Each Province

-One thing that's important to remember regarding weather in Canada is that, even in the same provinces, a lot of the cities have different climates.
-The father apart they get, the more differences you notice as well.
+One thing that's important to remember regarding the weather in Canada is that, even in the same provinces, a lot of the cities have different climates.
+The farther apart they get, the more differences you notice as well.

 British Columbia

 BC offers a lot of different climates.
-There are areas that are very rainy throughout the year and then you have more interior areas that get hot summers but more intense winters as well.
+There are areas that are very rainy throughout the year and then you have more interior areas that get hot summers, which are some of the warmest places in the province to live, but have more intense winters as well.
 Some parts of BC are more rainforest areas, while others have more desert-like climates.
-One city however that has a more mild climate but still gorgeous weather is Victoria.
+One city, however, that has a more moderate climate but still gorgeous weather is Victoria.

 Victoria is a gorgeous city located in southern British Columbia on Vancouver Island.
-They offer some of the mildest temperatures in BC with an average of 12 degrees celsius to 20 degrees celsius in the summer, Their winter temperatures are between 4 degrees celsius and 8 degrees celsius.
-It's not often you will find winter temperatures that drop below zero degrees celsius.
+They offer some of the mildest temperatures in BC, with an average of 12 degrees Celsius to 20 degrees Celsius in the late spring and summer, which allows the city’s gardens to flourish.
+Their winter temperatures are between 4 degrees Celsius and 8 degrees Celsius.
+It's not often you will find winter temperatures that drop below zero degrees Celsius.
 This actually makes it the warmest city in Canada in the winter.

 Alberta